benyawmin/FlutterNewsApp/README.md

 # news

 Flutter news project.
-This is the project which I did during my flutter internship and it is a news app which shows the latest news around the wolrd which can be based on categories or locations, or user can search through the news with keywords and so on...
+This is the project which I did during my flutter internship and it is a news app, showing the latest news around the world which can be based on categories or locations, or user can search through the news with keywords and so on...

 ScreenShots of the APP:
 ![shot1](https://user-images.githubusercontent.com/62585443/132105046-0f8d3757-bf29-4c60-b56a-a00d902f4811.jpg)